310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-where *is* trickstar right now? we would like to thank them for taking care of you three.
+where *is* trickstar right now? we would like to [thank] them for [taking care] of you three.
 {% endbubble %}

 {% bubble Tetora %}
-Ah… Anzu-san is struggling a lot with the preparations — there’s still some left to do even now, so I think they're helping her out.
+Ah… Anzu-san's strugglin' a lot with the preparations — there’s still some left to do even now, so I think they're helping her out.

 They're super busy setting out the bamboo for the tanzaku[^5], and making food…

-It looks like they can get rewarded so well for it, they won't even need to get up onstage.
+It looks like they can get rewarded for it so well, they won't even need to get up onstage.
 {% endbubble %}

 {% bubble Chiaki %}
 Hm.
 That wouldn't be a reward in their eyes.
 Those kids always want to be up on the stage.

-That's the same for us!
-We can't be shoddy with our stall work!
+And the same goes for us!
+But we can't be shoddy with our stall work!
 Let's work together and do our absolute best!
 {% endbubble %}

 {% bubble Tetora %}
 Ossu!
-Of course!
-Let's pump up and do this!
+'Course!
+Let's pump ourselves up and do this!
 After all, we're the main show this time!
 {% endbubble %}

 {% bubble Midori %}